bloomberg/bde_verify/doc/docs/main.rst

    allocator-forward
    +++++++++++++++++

    Checks dealing with allocator forwarding and traits.
+Allocator-aware classes have a number of requirements, such as having constructors that accept allocator parameters, passing those parameters to constructors of sub-objects, and setting type traits correctly.

    An experimental and preliminary feature has been added to this check to enable automatic allocatorization of classes via the rewriting facility.